 Complete Blogging Tools I used to Launch My WordPress Blog

-To conclude this post, I’m going to list out all the tools and resources I used to launch my WordPress blog.
+To conclude this post, I will list all the tools and resources I used to launch my WordPress blog.

 Google Docs – to ideate and plan

-Trello – used it to visually ma all the processes
+Trello – used it to visually manage all the processes

 Canva – To create the infographics